Do you have days when you just want to put on the noise cancelling headphones and shut everything out?

 One quick and easy way to give yourself the gift of quiet is to carve out 10-15 minutes to meditate, go for a peaceful walk, or just sit quietly.
 Longer is better, but 10-15 minutes will do!
 The point isn’t how long you’re quiet, but that you give quiet time its proper place in your life.

 There’s no easier way to nourish your body and soul.
 So, grab your noise cancelling headphones and let go!

 - Sit comfortably upright on a chair (or the floor), feet on the floor, hands resting on your thighs.
 Take two or three deep breaths, then close your eyes.

 - Starting from the top of the head and moving down, mentally scan your body, noticing any tension.
 Begin to pay attention to the natural rhythm of your breath.

 - As you become more aware of your breath, follow the rising and falling sensation without changing it in any way, silently counting breaths.
 Inevitably, your mind will wander.
 This is one of the first lessons of meditation.
 When you notice that a thought has distracted you, let go of it and gently return your attention to your breath.
 Over time, you will learn to step back and just observe the thoughts.
 The same goes for sounds.
 Rather than trying to block them out, let them come and go.

 - Take a few seconds to allow your mind to do whatever it wants.
 (You may find your mind is very quiet.)
 Noticing the sounds around you and bringing your attention back to the body, gently open your eyes.

-Silence is golden, and there is no easier way to nourish your body and soul.
+Silence is golden, and we all need quiet time to rest and renew.
+There is no easier way to nourish your body and soul.
 Shut the world out for a few minutes every day and you will be surprised at how good it makes you feel.
-You deserve it!
+You owe this to yourself.